wp-plugins/backwpup/readme.txt

 * bug fixes

 = 1.6.0 =
-* new Dropbox class to use all functions (download, delete, list)
+* new DropBox class to use all functions (download, delete, list)
 * added useful links in job edit page
 * renamed functions.php to resolve problems arising from other plugins
 * general improvements